Tuesday, May 5, 2009

 The empty vodka bottle was set at an angle of 45 degrees, embedded in solid ice, right in the middle of the path, a symbolic reminder of Old Russia.

 Hugh stared at it for a while and wondered how it had got there in the first place, at that angle in particular and why no one had seen fit to remove it.
 Everyone simply sidestepped it and moved on.
-He tried once, twice, to remove it, shrugged, thought why bother and moved on.
+He tried once, twice, to remove it, shrugged, thought why bother and moved on – as they all had.

 A girl in a purple beret and a full length, black fur coat shuffled by in her hard platform boots, a lethal combination of bubble gum and mascara.
-He wanted Anya back.
+He wanted Ksenia back.
 Now!
+She said she was on a ‘mission’, she phoned every evening but he got the distinct impression she was avoiding him … maybe testing his resolve.
+Maybe she was having second thoughts.

 The two biggest pieces of news were the blockbuster film Titanic and Viktor’s final break from Roxanna.
-This latter necessitated many trips to Giuseppe, many coffees consumed at Viktor’s and visits to Hugh’s place.
+This latter necessitated many trips to Giuseppe, many coffees consumed at Viktor’s and visits to his place for soup.

 He threw himself into work - school and uni, uni and school.